Mr-Smyth/sunwhere/testing.md

 *  Firefox version 76.
 *  IE 11.

 I used SauceLabs to verify the layout and links on Safari version 13.1.
-On Each Browser I performed a simulated visit, Selecting each result.
+Each Browser I performed a simulated visit, Selecting each result.
+Checked the responsiveness using Google Chrome development tools.
 *  The results.HTML page displayed as expected on all breakpoints.